Esri/parcel-fabric-desktop-addins/README.md

 ## Resources

+Learn more about Parcel Fabrics and editing parcels from the [Editing Parcels topic](http://bit.ly/1v9JKe2) in ArcGIS Help.

 Learn more about Esri's [ArcGIS for Local Government maps and apps](http://solutions.arcgis.com/local-government/).

 Show me a list of other [Local Government GitHub repositories](http://esri.github.io/#Local-Government).